mridul037/mridul037/README.md

 **Quote of the hour:**

-The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.

-~ Joe Armstrong (programmer)
+~ Fred Brooks
 <pre>

 </pre>